-What was the genesis for "Heart & Soul of New York City?"
+What was the genesis for “Heart and Soul of New York City?”

-Kevin: I was managing the French sales & marketing for the german brand k1x, I stopped my full time job for the brand in early 2009 to launch myself as a freelance photographer.
-The next summer I was hitting NY’s asphalt and bought a Canon 5D Mark II to replace my old 30D.
+Kevin: I was managing the French sales and marketing for the german brand k1x.
+I stopped my full time job for the brand in early 2009 to launch myself as a freelance photographer.
+The next summer I was hitting New York’s asphalt and bought a Canon 5D Mark II to replace my old 30D.
 My friends at k1x asked me to shoot some photos for their 4th Element collection.
-They were listening Red Cafe’s track everyday and asked me to shoot a video for it.
-I loved the track and instantly started shooting all around the city and on some basketball tournaments like Together We Chill, Kingdome, Lower Manhattan Classic & West 4th.
-We’ve had several appointments with the label to show our work and get Red Cafe on camera, he finally gave us 5 min of his time on the Hudson River Parkway.
+They were listening to Red Cafe’s track everyday and asked me to shoot a video for it.
+I loved the track and instantly started shooting all around the city and on some basketball tournaments like Together We Chill, Kingdome, Lower Manhattan Classic and West 4th.

 Did it turn out has you had hoped?

-Kevin: It turned out amazingly well, I wasn’t even expecting such a good feedback from the basketball heads & the hip hop community.
+Kevin: It turned out amazingly well.
+I wasn’t expecting such good feedback from the basketball heads and the hip hop community.

 “Doin’ It in The Park” got a lot of publicity.
 Were you surprised?

-Kevin: Of course because as a Frenchman, I’m always pessimistic about the strength of a basketball project, because in France the game is not as much as a culture than in the States.
-Medias are barely interested in basketball and movies dealing with it.
-In the US, it’s a different process and we’ve been lucky to have great press from the NY Times, USA Today, Jay Z’s Life+Times, and NBC News.
+Kevin: Of course because as a Frenchman I’m always pessimistic about the strength of a basketball project.
+We’ve been lucky to have great press from the New York Times, USA Today, Jay Z’s Life+Times, and NBC News.
 It’s already more than I expected!

 How long did it take you to put the whole project together and what were some of your biggest obstacles ?